 Cholestasis of pregnancy usually resolves after delivery but tends to recur in subsequent pregnancies or with use of oral contraceptives.

 Cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
-The... read more (scarring of the liver) increases the risk of miscarrying Miscarriage A miscarriage is the loss of a fetus due to natural causes before 20 weeks of pregnancy.
-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect)... read more or giving birth prematurely Preterm Labor Labor that occurs before 37 weeks of pregnancy is considered preterm.
+The scar... read more (scarring of the liver) increases the risk of miscarrying Miscarriage A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
+Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more or giving birth prematurely Preterm Labor Labor that occurs before 37 weeks of pregnancy is considered preterm.
 Babies born prematurely can have serious health problems.
 The diagnosis of preterm labor is usually obvious.
 Measures such... read more .

 Cirrhosis can cause varicose veins (widened, convoluted veins) to develop around the esophagus (called esophageal varices).
 Pregnancy slightly increases the risk that these veins will bleed profusely, especially during the last 3 months of pregnancy.